Swirling around filaments: are large-scale structure vortices spinning up dark halos?: Statistical alignments

 \subsection{Correlation between vorticity and spin}

-The alignment of vorticity with filaments on the one hand, and previous results about alignment (or orthogonality) of the low-mass (high-mass) haloes spin with the filament and the shear eigenvectors \citep{codis12,libeskind12} on the other hand, suggest to revisit the alignment of spin with the vorticity (previously examined by \citealp{libeskind12}) and to analyze in depth the correlation between vorticity and angular momentum.
+The alignment of vorticity with filaments on the one hand, and previous results about alignment (or orthogonality) of the low-mass (high-mass) haloes spin with the filament and the shear eigenvectors \citep{codis12,libeskind12} on the other hand, suggests to revisit the alignment of spin with the vorticity (previously examined by \citealp{libeskind12}) and to analyse in depth the correlation between vorticity and AM.
 The measurement is done by computing the vorticity at the positions of the haloes and the projection, $\cos \theta$, between both normalized vectors.
 First note that haloes typically stand within one quadrant of the vorticity within filaments and not at the intersection of these quadrants, which is why the spin/vorticity alignment is strong.

 The resulting PDF of $\cos \theta$ is displayed in Fig.~\ref{fig:spin-multi}.
 Here the set of simulations, ${\cal S}^{\rm CDM}_{50}$ are used to compute error bars on the correlation between spin and vorticity.
 The measured correlations are noisier as only a finite number of dark haloes are found within the simulation volume.
 It was checked that the correlation is not dominated by the intrinsic vorticity of the haloes themselves by computing the alignment between the spin and the vorticity of the field {\sl after extruding} the FOF haloes, which led to no significant difference in the amplitude of the correlation.
 We find an excess probability of 25 per cent relative to random orientations to have $\cos\theta$ in $\left[ 0.5,1\right]$ for haloes with $10\leq\log(\rm M/M_{\odot})\leq 11$, 55 per cent for $11\leq\log(\rm M/M_{\odot})\leq 12$ and 165 per cent for $12\leq\log(\rm M/M_{\odot})\leq 13$.
-Note importantly that the intricate geometry of the multi-flow region (see also Fig.~\ref{fig:rot-slice-25-white} and Fig.~\ref{fig:multisections} below) strongly suggests retrospectively that the alignment (including polarity) between the spin of dark matter haloes and the vorticity of the flow within that region cannot be coincidental.
+Note importantly that the intricate geometry of the multi-flow region (see also Figs.~\ref{fig:rot-slice-25-white} and \ref{fig:multisections}) strongly suggests retrospectively that the alignment (including polarity) between the spin of DM haloes and the vorticity of the flow within that region cannot be coincidental.